 ⋅ 7:1 student-to-faculty ratio

-- 100% of Antioch’s tenure-track faculty have a terminal degree in their field.
+- All tenure-track faculty have terminal degrees in their fields.

 - Work continues to be one of the pillars of an Antioch College education.
-The Cooperative Education program requires each student to complete four quarters of full-time work over four years of study.
+Students spend at least 25 percent of their undergraduate career in full-time work or research placements nationally or internationally.

-- The world is increasingly connection and students need to be able to work across boundaries of language and nation.
+- The world is increasingly connected, and effective students need to be able to work across boundaries of language and nation.
 With this in mind, all Antioch students are required to attain intermediate proficiency in a second language.